 The K-12 practicum is a supervised field experience of professional-level duties at an approved school library site.
 It is designed to provide K-12 LIS Licensure candidates with the opportunity to work in a school environment under the supervision of an experienced library information specialist with the guidance of the program coordinator.
 It is also an opportunity to integrate the educational theory and course content knowledge with the application of best principles and practices for working with youth and young adults.
 Candidates will be able to experience real issues, obstacles and solutions within the K-12 school setting by interacting with professional colleagues and engaging in professional activities while gradually assuming some teaching responsibilities.

-Candidates will complete a minimum of 100 hours (up to 25 of which can be devoted to the required, pre-approved project) and receive a maximum of 2 semester hours of graduate credit.
-Prerequisites include completion of 14 hours of LIS coursework, and acceptance into the K-12 Library Information Specialist Licensure program.
+Candidates will complete a minimum of 100 hours in a school library setting and receive a maximum of 2 semester hours of graduate credit.
+Prerequisites include completion of 14 hours of IS coursework, and acceptance into the K-12 Library Information Specialist Licensure program.
 Candidates complete the practicum requirement the semester prior to student teaching.

 For More Information

 Contact the Admissions Office with questions about the admissions process: (800) 982-0914 or (217) 333-7197, or see the Admissions section of our website.
-For questions regarding the combined MS/K-12 LIS Licensure Program, see the K-12 School Librarianship FAQs, then e-mail ischool-advising [at] illinois.edu.
+For questions regarding the combined MS/K-12 LIS Licensure Program, contact the K-12 Program Coordinator at ischool-k12 [at] illinois.edu.